Get exclusive member benefits & effect social change. Join Today

 A muscle strain, or pulled muscle, occurs when your muscle is overstretched or torn.
 This usually occurs as a result of fatigue, overuse, or improper use of a muscle.
 Strains can happen in any muscle, but they’re most common in your lower back, neck, shoulder, and hamstring, which is the muscle behind your thigh.

-A muscle strain causes pain and may limit movement within the affected muscle group.
-Mild to moderate strains can be successfully treated at home with ice, heat, and anti-inflammatory medications.
+These strains can cause pain and may limit movement within the affected muscle group.
+Mild-to-moderate strains can be successfully treated at home with ice, heat, and anti-inflammatory medications.
 Severe strains or tears may require medical treatment.

-In the case of a mild strain, a torn muscle may feel slightly stiff, but still flexible enough for use.
-A severe muscle strain is when the muscle is severely torn, resulting in pain and very limited movement.
+In a mild strain, a torn muscle may feel slightly stiff but still flexible enough for use.
+A severe muscle strain is when the muscle is severely torn.
+This results in pain and very limited movement.

 An acute muscle strain is when your muscle tears suddenly and unexpectedly.
+Such tears can occur either from injuries or trauma.
 This can be due to: